Types of Physician Assistant Degrees

 Doctoral Degrees in Physician Assistant Studies

-Those who are looking towards a career in academia may consider a doctorate in physician assistant studies.
+Those who are looking towards a career in academia may consider a doctorate or postgraduate degree in physician assistant studies.
 According to the Physician Assistant Education Association (PAEA), more and more PAs in the academic setting are earning one, meaning this credential may make you a more competitive applicant for academic jobs, particularly roles at the director or chair level.
 Doctoral PA programs train students to become better researchers, educators, and leaders.
 They also come with a pay raise – PA faculty members with a doctorate earn about 10% more, according to the PAEA.

 Doctorate programs will vary greatly by type of program – a Doctor of Philosophy may take four to six years to complete, while a clinical doctorate may only take two years.
 If considering a doctorate, research different program options to determine which is best for you and your career goals.